Confused by all these new laws and what makes an AR-15 “featureless” so you might not have to register it as an assault weapon (AW)?

 - For those of you who got one before…you have until January 1, 2018 to either register it as an assault weapon or make it featureless.
 Or you can also surrender it, sell it outside of CA, etc…basically stuff you probably don’t want to do.

-- If you register, there’s all sorts of fun things that come along with it…travel restrictions, inability to sell in CA, inability to lend, inability to transfer to family even if you die, etc. Essentially it will die with you.
+- If you register, there’s all sorts of fun things that come along with it…travel restrictions, inability to sell in CA, inability to lend, inability to transfer to a family member even if you die, etc. Essentially it will die with you.

 - However, if you make a registered assault weapon (RAW) into a featureless one, you should be able to “de-register” it later.

 - More info here and here.

 - You can avoid registering as an assault weapon if it no longer meets the requirements…aka a “featureless” build.
 Find out how to do that after this law section.

 - You should also be able to keep the evil features and not register if you adhere to the new definition of “fixed magazine”…aka use one of the new bullet buttons that require disassembly of the action such as the Patriot Mag Release and the ARMagLock.
 No more a simple pin into the bullet button.

 - If I had to choose one right now I’m leaning towards the Patriot Mag.
 Since you have until Jan 1, 2018 to register or put on the new kind of bullet button.